Apply to be our 2019-2020 Writer-in-Resident!

 - Eligible projects may be fiction, non-fiction, a graphic novel, script, or poetry intended for children or young adults.

-- Since this is intended for emerging authors, applicants should not have already published any books.
+- Since this program is intended for emerging authors, applicants should not have already published any books.

 “I’m still absorbing the reality that I’ve been given the opportunity, space and financial backing to tell a story that’s very close to my heart.”Jorge Vega